dark-peak-analytics/sicksickerPack/README.md

 ### Probabilistic Model

-Run the probabilistic sick-sicker model with the dummary PSA parameters.
+Run the probabilistic sick-sicker model with the dummy PSA parameters.

 ``` r
 run_psa(